mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Learned how to toggle button so user can edit contents.

 **Thoughts** Lately, I'm getting so much interruption from an obiligatory errands to job duties that I'm having a hard time focusing on my coding.
 The lack sense of concentration is what cause me to not be able to come up with solutions to my problem.
 I need to find a way to focus on my work again.

+### Day 86: Sep 28, 2019

+**Today's Progress**: Managed to get edit button  working in dummy file.

+**Thoughts** I think I found good time to code when my house is relatively quiet and get less interruption.
+Doing it in the morning after gettinh home from work is good idea.
+I got less than 15 days to complete the project before it reached day 100.